 - Attain a letter of intent to hire from the company or organization with which you are working.
 The letter must include the number of hours per week you will be working, the duties you will be performing, and your supervisor and his or her contact information.

 - Complete the Internship Contract, which is comprised of the Internship Enrollment Form and the Internship Proposal.
 See below for details about the Internship Contract.
-These forms are available in the Department office.

 Credits, GPA, and Requirements for an Internship